Top TikTok star Charli D'Amelio loses 1m followers

 Their bratty behaviour prompted a wave of backlash, as they were called "entitled", "disrespectful" and "ungrateful" in online comments.

-Subsequently, she posted a teary message on Instagram Live on Thursday (Nov 19) about what she termed a "misunderstanding".
+Subsequently, Charli posted a teary message on Instagram Live on Thursday about what she termed a "misunderstanding".

 Wiping away tears, she said she had received death threats and hateful messages, adding: "People just, like, blatantly disrespecting the fact that I'm still a human being is not okay at all.